Walking is fundamental. It is also one of life’s unconscious actions we are designed to take for granted.

 The truth is, unless you went to finishing school, no one taught you how to walk.
 Somewhere around one year old you stood up, crept around while holding onto furniture for a few weeks or months, and then took a couple of steps to the cheers of your parents—if they happened to notice.

-After that you were on your own, left to your own devices.
-What that means is you learn to walk by imitating your parents (though no one taught them how to walk) and they learned by imitating their parents—who also weren’t taught how to walk.
+You learn to walk by imitating your parents (though no one taught them how to walk) and they learn by imitating their parents—who also weren’t taught how to walk.

 And your parents invariably had accidents and injuries that changed the way they walked over time so you end up with a walk built on patterns that were less than ideal.